webofdata/specification-archived/specification.md

 ### Operation Delete Store

-The 'delete-store' operation requests that the implementing WoD node deletes the store  all datasets, and any metadata associated with it.
+The optional 'delete-store' operation requests that the implementing WoD node deletes the store  all datasets, and any metadata associated with it.
 This includes the entity for the store itself.

 <pre>